googleapis/google-cloud-python/resource_manager/README.rst

 .. note::

-    Don't forget to look at the :ref:`Authentication` section below.
+    Don't forget to look at the `Authentication`_ section below.
     It's slightly different from the rest of this library.

 Quick Start